 In 1994, he and Barb teamed up to start Spelletich Cellars.
 Tim is proud that the Spelletich Family Wine Company will be celebrating 20 successful years in business!

-Director of Operations Kristen is a single mom raising her young son Gage, whom she hopes one day will become the third generation at Spelletich Family Wine Company.
+Kristen is a single mom raising her young son Gage, whom she hopes one day will become the third generation at Spelletich Family Wine Company.
 As proof of Gage’s possible ascension to the wine business, Nana Barb remembers an outing where, "I saw Gage walking in the vineyard checking out the vines and knew he is a natural!"

 Vanessa is the logistics manager for the Spelletich Family Wine Company.
-That means she is involved with internet sales, shipping, inventory, legal work, and bookkeeping.
+That means she is involved with internet sales, shipping, inventory, legal work, and bookkeeping

-Edward is the bottling line supervisor for Spelletich Family Wine Company and Logistics Manager for Lot 18.
+Edward is the bottling line supervisor for Spelletich Family Wine Co. and Logistics Manager for Lot 18.
 Juggling two locations, Edward is in charge of the only bottling line that produces 50ml and 100ml mini bottles in the world called, Total Anaerobic Sample Transfer Environment.

 Sallie Wilson travels to Napa Valley during harvest to assist in the making of Spelletich Family Wines and Crush94. client wines.
 “Your never really retired, you just have other opportunities to try your hands at new things.”